Creating API Tokens

 Make sure you handle and store tokens with appropriate security tools and protocols

-There are two types of tokens, member, and admin
+There are few types of tokens: connector, member, and admin

 Using API Access tokens